kamilkisiela/graphql-config/docs/author-extensions.md

 }
 ```

-GraphQL Config is able to get schema not only as `GraphQLSchema` object but also `DocumentNode`, read the API reference of [`GraphQLProjectConfig`](./api-graphql-project-config.md).
+GraphQL Config is able to generate a schema not only as `GraphQLSchema` object, but also as a `DocumentNode`.
+(For more info, read the API reference of [`GraphQLProjectConfig`](./api-graphql-project-config.md).)
 It's also capable of loading operations and fragments.

 ## Registering Loaders

 In previous examples, we pointed GraphQL Config to the `schema.graphql` file.
-GraphQL Config by default, understands Introspection result stored in JSON file, GraphQL files (`.graphql`, `.gql`, `.graphqls` and `.gqls`) and an URL to GraphQL endpoint.
+GraphQL Config, by default, understands the Introspection result stored in JSON file, GraphQL files (`.graphql`, `.gql`, `.graphqls` and `.gqls`) and the document returned by any functioning GraphQL endpoint (specified by URL).

-But in many cases, you want to extend that behavior and teach GraphQL Config how to look for GraphQL SDL (modularized schema for example) across many JavaScript or TypeScript files.
+In some cases, you may want to extend that behavior and teach GraphQL Config how to look for GraphQL SDL (modularized schema for example) across many JavaScript or TypeScript files.

-It's now possible thanks to Loaders.
+It's now possible thanks to **loaders**.

-The [GraphQL Toolkit](https://github.com/ardatan/graphql-toolkit) library has [few already written loaders](https://github.com/ardatan/graphql-toolkit/tree/master/packages/loaders) that GraphQL Config uses.
-We mentioned those default loaders but it has few extra ones.
+The [GraphQL Toolkit](https://github.com/ardatan/graphql-toolkit) library has [a few already written loaders](https://github.com/ardatan/graphql-toolkit/tree/master/packages/loaders) that GraphQL Config uses.
+We mentioned the default loaders, but the repo contains a few extra ones.

 For simplicity, we're going to use only [the one](https://github.com/ardatan/graphql-toolkit/tree/master/packages/loaders/code-file) responsible for extracting GraphQL SDL from code files.